Certification - Deaths

 The attached letter provides guidance regarding the procedures relating to the death of a patient under a homes care.

 With thanks to Bedfordshire & Hertfordshire LMC for providing this letter.

 The Respective Roles of Coroners and Doctors in Certification of Death

-The Coroner’s office is tasked with establishing who has died, and how, when, and where they died.
-However, they are not medical, so they need specialist medical input to advise them what the cause of death is.
-If it is not clear or unnatural then the Coroner will seek further specialist medical input i.e. post mortem or other expert opinion to advise them in making the decision.
+The Coroner’s office is tasked with establishing who has died, as well as how, when, and where they died.
+However, they are not medical, and they need specialist medical input to advise them what the cause of death is.
+If it is not clear or unnatural then the Coroner will seek further specialist medical input i.e. postmortem or other expert opinion to advise them in making the decision.

 The medical specialist who is most often in the position to be able to advise on the cause of death is the patient’s GP who manages the vast majority of a patient’s care.
 The statutory duty to fill out the death certificate rests with the doctor who has cared for the patient.
 Therefore, the Coroner will contact the patient’s GP.

 In many cases a GP has sufficient knowledge of the patient’s disease or recent health and therefore can offer a cause of death.
 This applies even if the GP has not seen the patient within the last 14-28 days.
 For example, a patient may be known to in a terminal phase of cancer and being cared for at home.
 In this case, after referral to the Coroner, if the Coroner accepts the cause of death, the coroner’s office will issue paperwork to the Registrar to prove the cause of death has been authorised and the GP circles numbers 3 and 4 on the back of the MCCD.

 The death certificate can only be issued by a doctor.
 The Coroner is not a medical professional and cannot issue death certificates.